What’s different and what to expect … some thoughts and tips to help prepare you whether to fly or not to fly….

 Would I go again – I am currently googling where we are still allowed 😂

 Did I relax, not as much as usual – no but not bad considering.
-Genuinely wasn’t concerned of getting Covid, was concerned i would get a random infection/ fever and then have to go through testing, isolating and if for some crazy reason had got it, be stuck in a hotel room for 2 weeks rather than my own bed and home.
-But that is and was the risk… but to be sat here for lunch after just arriving looking at that view I felt my freedom and that will stay with me for a long time…
+Genuinely wasn’t concerned of getting Covid, was concerned I would get a random infection/ fever and then have to go through testing, isolating and if for some crazy reason had got it, be stuck in a hotel room for 2 weeks rather than my own bed and home.
+But that is and was the risk… but to be sat here for lunch, just hours after arriving looking at that view, I felt my freedom and that will stay with me for a long time…

 Lastly if you still need some help…

 Questions to ask yourself:

 1. How anxious consciously and unconsciously am I in general and is it manageable?
 I found the planning and preparing less exciting and more anxious inducing to start with – as what if it didn’t happens or something would go wrong etc ….so if you need guarantees it’s challenging.

 2. Do you have health anxieties?
 Rational or not as getting on a plane isn’t as safe as staying locked up at home nor is getting on a tube so choose what you feel ok with.

 3. Does the reason to go hold importance ie, it could be much more than needing an escape.
 Attending a funeral abroad, being reunited from partner separated through lockdown through to will you lose money if you don’t go.
 It could be that escape is actually more important than anything especially if you have been working in NHS and are burnt out.
 Anyone working who has been pushed harder and longer than most needs a break.
 Likewise if you been furloughed for months your mental heath equally could be suffering and needing a change.

 4. Are you able to get insurance?
 Many will cover cancellation due to getting Covid now (like if you got anything you needed to cancel) and if you get it abroad too.
 Currently they won’t cover if the uk governments stop you travelling.
 So can you take the hit if you lost that money?